aljarrahcs/EvoloPy-FS/README.md

 ## Quick User Guide

-EvoloPy toolbox contains twenty three benchamrks (F1-F23).
+EvoloPy-FS toolbox contains sammple dataset (Breast cancer data).
 The main file is the optimizer.py, which considered the interface of the toolbox.
-In the optimizer.py you can setup your experiment by selecting the optmizers, the benchmarks, number of runs, number of iterations, and population size.
+In the optimizer.py you can setup your experiment by selecting the optmizers, the datasets, number of runs, number of iterations, and population size.
-The following is a sample example to use the EvoloPy toolbox.
+The following is a sample example to use the EvoloPy-FS toolbox.
 To choose PSO optimizer for your experiment, change the PSO flag to true and others to false.
 ```
 Select optimizers: